 Posted on Saturday May 2, 2020

-Clothing that has not been adapted for a person with disabilities can cause challenges and difficulty when getting dressed.
-IZ Adaptive was created by Izzy Camilleri to serve wheelchair users and people with limited mobility and dexterity.
-Most of their clothing is designed for wheelchair and Amigo users.
+Clothing that has not been adapted for a person with disabilities can cause challenges when getting dressed.
+IZ Adaptive, created by Izzy Camilleri serves wheelchair users and people with limited mobility and dexterity.
+Most of their clothing designed for wheelchair and Amigo users.
 This adaptive clothing company has made fashion accessible to all, and is changing fashion for Amigo users.

 Izzy started making handicapped-accessible fashion pieces in 2007 when she met Barbara Turnbull.
 When the Toronto Star journalist was paralyzed from the neck down and was looking for a warm winter cape when she was introduced to Izzy, which is what made her realize that she could create clothing with a purpose rather than high-fashion designer clothing.
 Izzy went all-in on IZ Adaptive clothing and focused on making a difference in people’s lives and fashionable clothing for wheelchair users.